 Notes: 1.
-The figures indicate persons in 2019 and include juveniles.
+The figures indicate persons in 2020 and include juveniles.

-- "Disposition as a trivial offense" refers to dispositions for trivial offenses (offenses designated by public prosecutors, such as theft, assault and embezzlement including embezzlement of lost property) that judicial police officials do not refer to public prosecutors pursuant to the proviso stipulated by Article 246 of the Code of Criminal Procedure. - 3.
+- "Disposition as a trivial offense" refers to dispositions for trivial offenses (offenses designated by public prosecutors, such as theft, assault and embezzlement including embezzlement of lost property) that judicial police officials do not refer to public prosecutors pursuant to the proviso stipulated by Article 246 of the Code of Criminal Procedure.
+The figures in "Public Prosecutors Offices" count the total number of persons in cases received/disposed by public prosecutors offices, thus a - 3.
 The figures in "Public Prosecutors Offices" count the total number of persons in cases received/disposed by public prosecutors offices, thus a person received/disposed twice for different cases is counted as two persons. - 4.
 "Released sentenced inmates" consist of the number of persons who were released on parole, upon completion of their term of imprisonment with partial suspension of execution, and upon completion of their term of imprisonment. - 5.
-The figure for "completion of term of imprisonment with partial suspension of execution" excludes one person whose parole had been revoked and was released again upon the completion of his/her term of imprisonment with partial suspension of execution before being committed to a penal institution. - 6.
+The figure for "completion of term of imprisonment with partial suspension of execution" excludes persons whose parole had been revoked and were released again upon the completion of their term of imprisonment with partial suspension of execution before being committed to a penal institution. - 6.
 "Commencement of probation/parole supervision" consists of the number of inmates released from a penal institution on parole, persons sentenced with partially or fully suspended imprisonment with probation and those released from a women's guidance home on parole.
-The figure for "commencement of probation/parole supervision" may not be the exact sum of the above-mentioned persons because it is the cumulative total of persons in each case. - "Others" in "finalized judgments" consist of the number of instances of dismissal for judicial bar, dismissal of prosecution, jurisdictional incompetence and remission of punishment.
+The figure for "commencement of probation/parole supervision" may not be the exact sum of the above-mentioned persons because it is the cumulative total of persons in each case. - 7.
+"Others" in "finalized judgments" consist of the number of instances of dismissal for judicial bar, dismissal of prosecution, jurisdictional incompetence and remission of punishment.

-Annual Report of Statistics on Prosecution
+Source: Criminal Statistics of the National Police Agency Annual Report of Statistics on Prosecution

-Annual Report of Statistics on Correction
+Annual Report of Statistics on Prosecution Annual Report of Statistics on Correction